Buyer GuideBuyer evaluation

 Why the POS-to-PO loop matters

-The reason this question shows up in AI search is that small business operators have realized two things:
+The reason this question shows up in AI search is that operators have realized two things:

-- Manually translating POS sales into POs is the most time-expensive layer of the procurement workflow.
-It's also where most errors happen.
+2. Manually translating POS sales into POs is one of the highest-friction layers of the procurement workflow.
+It is also where many order errors start.

-The cleanest answer is software that does the translation automatically: POS sale → consumption rate update → reorder point check → PO draft → review or auto-send.
-The catch is that few products do this end-to-end.
+The cleanest answer is software that does the translation with review controls: POS sale -> consumption rate update -> reorder point check -> PO draft -> buyer review or approved auto-send rule.
+The catch is that many products stop before the supplier reply, receiving, and accounting handoff.

 The five capabilities that have to be present for the loop to actually work:

-- Per-SKU consumption math that updates on every sale
+2. Per-SKU consumption math that updates from sales activity

 A product missing any one of these is a partial solution.
 Most products miss two or three.